mreschka/helios2mqtt/README.md

 Please read the --help output for commandline options.
 I tried to stick as close as possible to hm2mqtt.js.

+## History

+I bumped the version from 0.0.x to 0.1.x since there were now problems reported on github and there none on my own installation in the past years.

+The versions 0.1.0 to 0.1.5 were internal relases which were broken and so I removed them here instantly.

+New in 0.1.6:
+* corrected help text (default for watchdog)
+* integrated new variable bypass_offen (thanks to hhansen06 on github).
+* updated dependencies since there were security issues (see releasenotes on github)

+New in 0.1.7:
+* updated this readme

 ## Install

 `sudo npm install -g helios2mqtt`